 What is sustainable bioproducts?

+Understand bio-based resources.
+Enable your ability to advance the role of renewable resources in a sustainable society.
 Wood and other lignocellulosic fibers offer a solution to ending our dependence on fossil fuels and other nonrenewable materials.
 Bioproducts and the Circular Bioeconomy are critical to resolving our current unsustainable lifestyle.
 This sector is optimistic for future growth nationally and globally in response to the public’s demand for green and sustainable building materials, packaging, and a host of other product areas.

-What Will I Learn?
+What will I learn?

 Michigan's Emerging Bioeconomy: The Promise and Potential of Our Forests